 A deal being a deal notwithstanding, Robert tried to nix the move, at least for the time being.
 In addition to his own marriage — he and Marcy certainly didn’t relish going back to commuting cross-country — there were the other Origin employees to think about.
 Sure, most of the technical staff remained the same group of youngsters that had trooped up north with the Garriotts three years before; they were almost one and all in agreement with Richard that it was time to be southbound again.
 But there were also the support personnel to think of, New Englanders hired in New England who had been doing good work for the company for quite some time.
 Robert proposed that they put Origin’s future location to a simple company-wide vote.

 That proposal really pissed Richard off.
 New Englanders now well outnumbered Texas transplants, meaning the outcome of any vote must be a foreordained conclusion — which was, Richard believed, exactly why Robert was asking for one.
 The two had screaming rows that spilled out of their offices into the hallways of a suddenly very tense suite of offices, while the occupants of those offices, northerners and southerners crammed together under one roof for years, now felt free to let loose on each other with all of the frustrations they’d been keeping under wraps for so long.
 It was civil war — the staid New Englanders who were loyal to Robert against Lord British’s merry band of anarchists.
-In a fit of pique and homesickness, Richard’s right-hand man Chuck Bueche, music composer and programmer for the Ultima games, porting expert, and designer of games in his own right, announced he’d had enough and headed for Texas on his own.
+In a fit of pique and homesickness, Richard’s right-hand man Chuck Bueche, programmer for the Ultima games, porting expert, and designer of games in his own right, announced he’d had enough and headed for Texas on his own.
 Richard and Robert each threatened to break with the other, to do his own thing with his own splinter of the company.

 Such threats were ridiculous.
 Richard and his crew were no more capable of taking full responsibility for a company than Robert and his were of writing the next Ultima.
 These two needed each other for more reasons than just the ties of blood.
 It was finally left to older and cooler heads, in the form of the brothers’ parents, to broker a compromise.
 Richard would move back to Austin with most of the technical team, to set up a small studio there that would make the games; Robert would remain in New Hampshire with Marcy, a couple of programmers working on ports and ancillary projects, and the larger support staff that was responsible for packaging and marketing the games and running the business as a whole.